Omni-K/PNG-to-ATF-GUI/README.md

 ==============
 Description:
 Just simple GUI for Adobe png2atf converter.

 Installation:
-Download bin/png2atfGUI.exe and run it.
+Go to Releases section and download the lates one.
+Just run it then.